suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 # Rule 1 - Follow your team's rules

 Follow whatever formatting rules your team has implemented.
-For instance, at SDG we do not use `;` at the end of lines in JavaScript.
+For instance, at SDG, we do not use `;` at the end of lines in JavaScript.
 If your team does put `;` at the end of lines, then you will too.

 # Use an automated code formatting tool